jamiefloress/studentstudies/README.md

 ![alt text](https://github.com/jamiefloress/studentstudies/blob/master/studentStudiesERD.png "ERD")

 ## Create, Read, Update, Delete
 * Create: When users enter in a new request, they are creating a request that goes into our database.
+This button to open the request form is available on the home page.

-* Read: When the display of the information that has been inserted into our tables is shown.
+* Read: On the homepage, all the requests that have been inserted into our database are displayed.

-* Update: Users can enter in their student numbers to update the forms they filled our for their request.
+* Update: Thier is a button on the homepage next to each users request that allows them to update their request form.

-* Delete: Once users have found a match, they can verify their student number and remove their request.
+* Delete: Once users have found a match, they remove their request or mark it as complete.

 ## Video